We study cyclic data using FFT (FFT)

 plot( freq, power, xlabel="Частота циклов (количество в году)", ylabel="Мощность", leg=false )

-Recall that the peaks in the spot count plot are observed much less frequently than once per year.
-To make the graph easier to read, let us plot it as a function of the period of the harmonic component (cycle length in years).
+Recall that peaks in the graph of the number of spots are observed much less frequently than once a year.
+To make the graph easier to read, we will plot it depending on the period of the harmonic component (cycle length in years).

-The graph shows that the most noticeable oscillatory process, expressed in the change in the number of sunspots, is repeated approximately once every 11 years.
+The graph shows that the most noticeable oscillatory process, expressed in a change in the number of sunspots, repeats approximately once every 11 years.

 period = 1 ./ freq;